Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ## Creating `nxtoolkit` repository on gitlab.
 ### Exercise-1
 #### Create nxtoolkit project
+1. Switch back to your `Chrome browser`
-1. login to the gitlab using your own account.
+2. login to the gitlab using your own account.
-2. create a new `project`, name it `nxtoolkit`
+2. Create a new `project`, name it `nxtoolkit`.
+See screen capture below.

     ![gitlab](/images/gitlab-507.png)